 Read replication can be part of your disaster recovery plan.
 You can promote a read replica if the source database instance fails.

-Virtual Private Gateway
+Virtual Private Cloud (VPC)

 OK, I cheated here, but this is a really interesting post that puts it all together: AWS Explained by Operating a Brewery

 AWS hosts its infrastructure in data centres called Availability Zones (AZs).
 There are multiple AZs in a Region which means that if there is a problem in one AZ another can pick up the slack.
 For some services, you can host your application in multiple Regions.